whuang8/Flicks/README.md

 The following **additional** features are implemented:

-- [ ] Search bar pops into view on the search button being pressed
+- [x] Search bar pops into view on the search button being pressed
-- [ ] User can see upcoming movies using the 'Upcoming' tab
+- [x] User can see upcoming movies using the 'Upcoming' tab
-- [ ] User can watch a specific movie's trailer in its respective detail view
+- [x] User can watch a specific movie's trailer in its respective detail view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. UX practices when user interacts with cells.
+How much feedback to give?
-2.
+2. Video takes more time to load than pictures.
+Best practice on loading videos?

 ## Video Walkthrough